Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification: Experiments

 \subsection{Data preprocessing}

 To mitigate the influence of background and position variations in the signature images, we perform several data preprocessing steps without deforming the structure of the signatures.
 Firstly, we convert the signature images to grayscale.
-Next, we apply Otsu's algorithm \cite{RN52} to transform all background pixel values into 255 while keeping the signature pixels unchanged.
+Next, we apply Otsu's algorithm \cite{RN44} to transform all background pixel values into 255 while keeping the signature pixels unchanged.
 This step removes noise in image backgrounds and is critical to datasets (e.g., CEDAR) that have distinct backgrounds in genuine and forged signature images.
 We also center-crop the signature images and remove the excess blanks around the signatures to eliminate potential misalignment issues caused by signature position variations.
-Finally, the images are resized to the input size of the network using bilinear interpolation, and the pixel values of the signature images are normalized to a range between 0 and 1.
-The examples of images before and after these preprocessing steps are displayed in the supplemental material.
+The images are resized to the input size of the network using bilinear interpolation.
+Fig. \ref{fig6} shows significant differences in the samples after these preprocessing steps, particularly in the backgrounds.
+Finally, the pixel values of the signature images are normalized to a range between 0 and 1.